-BlackBerry UEM offers a "single pane of glass", or unified console view, for managing and securing devices, applications, identity, content, and IoT endpoints.
-BlackBerry UEM continues to be the core of the Company's enterprise software offerings, and supports all of the major operating systems and device ownership models employed in the enterprise.
-BlackBerry Dynamics offers a best-in-class secure development platform and container for mobile applications, including the Company's own enterprise applications such as BlackBerry Work and BlackBerry Connect for secure collaboration.
-BlackBerry Workspaces embeds digital rights management protection in shared files, giving organizations full visibility and control over how files are accessed, edited, copied, printed or forwarded across mobile and desktop devices.
+The Enterprise Mobility Suite integrates a broad portfolio of technologies and solutions, including BlackBerry UEM, BlackBerry Dynamics and BlackBerry Workspaces.
+BlackBerry UEM offers a "single pane of glass", or unified console view, for managing and securing devices, applications, identity, content, and IoT endpoints across all leading operating systems.
+BlackBerry Dynamics offers a best-in-class development platform and secure container for mobile applications, including the Company's own enterprise applications such as BlackBerry Work and BlackBerry Connect for secure collaboration.
+BlackBerry Workspaces is a document collaboration solution that embeds digital rights management protection in shared files to address the challenges of document security, manageability, tracking and compliance among multiple users in the enterprise.

-The Company intends to maintain and strengthen its position as a leader in UEM and mobile security by continuing to expand its enterprise software portfolio through the internal development and acquisition of technologies focused on identity management, authentication and other value-added security and productivity solutions.
+The Company intends to maintain its leadership position and increase its market share in UEM and mobile security by continuing to expand its enterprise software portfolio through both the internal development and acquisition of technologies focused on identity management, authentication and other value-added security and productivity solutions.